Medical-Fitness Technician

 - Divide the total number of Push-Ups by 30 and then multiply that number by 100.

-- Grade the participants ability to perform the standard push-up for males or females:
+- Grade your client's ability to perform the standard (gender specific):

-- -- A = Consistently lowered and raised their straight body through the full range of motion (90+).
+- -- A = Consistently lowered and raised their straight body through the full range of motion (120+ degrees at the elbows).

-- -- B = More consistently lowered and raised their almost straight body through nearly the full range of motion (75-90).
+- -- B = More consistently lowered and raised their almost straight body through nearly the full range of motion.

-- -- C = More consistently lowered and raised their body with significant bends upward or downward at the waist and/or significantly limited the range of motion (45-75).
-(Males who do their push-ups from their knees start the test with a C grade.)
+- -- C = More consistently lowered and raised their body with significant bends upward or downward at the waist and/or significantly limited the range of motion.

-- -- D = More consistently lowered and raised their body with significant bends upward or downward at the waist and/or greatly limited the range of motion (30-45), or more consistently lowered and raised their nearly flaccid body by worming their body and then their legs up, and then letting their legs and body down all the way onto the floor.
+- -- D = More consistently lowered and raised their body with significant bends upward or downward at the waist and/or greatly limited the range of motion, or more consistently lowered and raised their nearly flaccid body by "worming" their body and then their legs up, and then letting their legs and body down all the way onto the floor.

-- Adjust the participant's Raw Rep Score by their Grade to get their Arm Extensor Fitness Score:
+- Adjust your client's Raw Rep Score by his/her Grade to get their Arm Extensor Strength Score:

 - -- A: Raw Rep Score = Arm Extensor Fitness Score (no deduction)

-- An Arm Extensor Fitness Score of 100 (or more) indicates Very High Fitness in relation to the health benefit.
+- An Arm Extensor Strength Score of 100 (or more) indicates Very High Fitness in relation to health benefit.

-- An Arm Extensor Fitness Score below 100 indicates "room for improvement," depending on the age of the participant.
+- An Arm Extensor Strength Score below 100 indicates "room for improvement."

-Note: An “average” fitness level among an unfit and unhealthy population that is at increased risk for sedentary-related chronic disease resulting in premature disability and death is not satisfactory.
-A score of 100+ is an appropriate goal for most otherwise healthy individuals.
+An “average” fitness level for an unfit and unhealthy population, which is at increased risk for sedentary-related chronic disease resulting in premature disability and death, is not satisfactory.
+A score of 100+ is an appropriate goal for most individuals, no matter how de-conditioned and unhealthy he/she might be.